 • Develop knowledge and understanding of the functional properties and chemical characteristics of food as well as a sound knowledge of the nutritional content of food and drinks.

 • Understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health.

 • Understand the economic, environmental, ethical and socio-cultural influences on food availability, production processes, diet and health choices.

 • Demonstrate knowledge and understanding of functional and nutritional properties, sensory qualities and microbiological food safety considerations when preparing, processing, storing, cooking and serving food.

 • Understand and explore a range of ingredients and processes from different culinary traditions (traditional British and international) to inspire new ideas or modify existing recipes.

 For Food lessons in Years 7, 8 and 9 pupils are placed in a group that is smaller than the average teaching group, with approximately 22 students.
-Each group has a Food lesson twice over the 2 week timetable, one of which we aim to be a practical lesson.
+Each group has a Food lesson twice over the 2-week timetable.

-Students who choose to study Food Preparation and Nutrition for a GCSE at KS4 have 5 hours of curriculum time over the 2 week timetable, some of which will be practical work.
-The overall grade for the GCSE is determined by a mixture of assessment tasks (undertaken in curriculum time) and a written exam paper at the end of the course.
+Students who choose to study a food related course at KS4 have 5–6 hours of curriculum time over the 2-week timetable, some of which will be practical work.
+The overall grade for the KS4 food courses is determined by a mixture of assessment tasks (undertaken in curriculum time) and a written exam paper at the end of the course.